arfenarf/predications/README.md

 This repo contains training code for an algorithm to indicate whether a specific predication identified by SemRep is in fact contained within its source sentence, as well as source materials from the University.

-If you wish to load the model and run it, example code is in the second half of the main notebook.
+If you wish to load the model and run it, the evaluation code in the second half of the main notebook does this.

 ### Contents